 AC-130H Spirit 03 Memorial

-Located on the Honor Court USAF Academy Colorado
+- Located on the Honor Court by the Cadet Chapel

 The USAF Academy class of 1979 has commissioned James Nance ’71 to sculpt a 1/10th scale bronze AC-130H as a memorial to Spirit 03 which was shot down on January 31st during the battle of Khafji during Desert Storm in 1991.
 All 14 crew members perished in the crash including their classmate Major Paul Weaver ’79.

 The Memorial dedication ceremony was sponsored by the USAF Academy Association of Graduates and Foundation.
 The event was held May 5th 2023 on a beautiful Colorado day with over 300 people in attendance.
 The Ceremony was officiated by 79 class president Michael Van Hoomissen (Col ret) with guest speakers including Academy Superintendent Lt General Richard Clark ‘86 and Lt Col Colin Lafavor ’07 who is the commander of the 16th Special Operations Squadron based in Cannon AFB, Clovis NM, the home base of Spirit 03.
 Major Weaver’s sisters, Jennifer Lavery-Weaver and Karen Roberts, were also present.
 Karen Roberts also spoke.
 The moving ceremony was concluded with a flyover of an AC-130H Spectre gunship from the 16th SOS.

 - Captain Thomas Bland

 - Captain William Grimm